Evgenios95/Car-Rental-System/carRental/docs/architecture.md

 # Folder structure

 -As stated in our report, the file structure of our project could be found under this file. \
--This file was initially badly written on a word document, but decided to write it in MarkDown instead.
+-This file was initially written on a word document, but decided to write it in MarkDown instead, in order to make it more accessible and store it in our project.

+**_docs_**: Necessary Rules that were followed throughout the project about architecture, naming etc. \
+\
 **_components_**: The components folder includes the files that are reused throughout the application. \
 \
 **_pages_**: Under the pages folder are the components that are complete pages.
 These complete page files have a Page suffix.
 Every folder that includes a page also contains the components that are used only in this page and nowhere else.
 Splitting big components to smaller ones, helps the code to be cleaner, and more mainainable.